 This bill amends the Long-Term Care Insurance Act by relocating the insurance commissioner's rulemaking authority regarding loss ratio standards for long-term care policies.
-It introduces new provisions that allow for the approval of innovative short or long-term care policies, provided that the commissioner determines they are in the public's best interest and that the benefits are reasonable in relation to the premiums charged.
-Additionally, the bill revises the criteria for disapproving insurance forms, allowing the commissioner to disapprove forms that are unreasonable, misleading, or non-compliant with legal requirements.
-The bill also permits the commissioner to hold public hearings regarding form and rate filings, with the option for discretionary disclosure of these filings.
+It introduces new provisions that allow the commissioner to approve innovative short or long-term care policies, provided they are in the public's best interest and the benefits are reasonable compared to the premiums charged.
+Additionally, the bill revises the criteria for disapproving insurance forms, ensuring that policies cannot condition eligibility for benefits on prior hospitalization or institutionalization requirements beyond specified limits.

 SB610 text: 415-D:5, 400-A:15-f